SPhillips1337/AI_interview_assistant/README.md

 ## History Page

-To view the conversation history, open `http://localhost:8000/history.php` in your browser.
-This page will update in near real-time as you have new conversations.
+To view the conversation details, open `http://localhost:8000/history.php` in your browser.
+This page contains two tabs:

+*   **History:** A timeline of your conversation that updates in near real-time.
+*   **Current Topic:** Displays the main topic of the conversation, analyzed by an LLM.
+This also updates as the conversation progresses.

 If you have configured the `PERPLEXICA_URL` in your `.env` file, you will see a "Dig Deeper" button next to each response, which allows you to send that response to your Perplexica instance for further research.